Seamartin Australian Vintage Fishing Reel Reference History, and Technical Information guide, reeLpedia ® 22/6/2009.

 Specifications:

-The Line Retrieve Oscillating Hook remains the same, made of Stainless Steel; crank arm remains nickel plated mild steel; T - drag semi-domed nut; T - saddle (foot) is cast brass type nickel plated as the first production model.
+The Line Retrieve Oscillating Hook remains the same, made of Stainless Steel; the crank arm remains nickel-plated mild steel; T - drag semi-domed nut; T - saddle (foot) is cast brass type nickel plated as the first production model.

 Above 5 images depicting the Seamartin model 2.